frankhn/questioner-challenge/README.md

     ]
 }
 ```
-Whether your using ***POSTMAN*** as a testing environment or your on a browser once you server is running you can locate a
+Whether your using ***POSTMAN*** as a testing environment or your on a browser, once your server is running you can locate a
- URL at localhost:3000 from the you can access the application.
+ URL at localhost:3000 from there you can access the application.

 The Application uses the following URL mapping for accessing it's core functions